giampaolo/psutil/docs/api.rst

     If no argument is provided it acts as a get, returning a ``(ioclass, value)`` tuple on Linux and a *ioclass* integer on Windows.
     If *ioclass* is provided it acts as a set.
-In this case an additional *value* can be specified on Linux only in order to increase or decrease the I/O priority even further.
+In this case an additional *value* can be specified on Linux only to increase or decrease the I/O priority even further.
     Here's the possible platform-dependent *ioclass* values.